cattymod/docs/docs/website/url-parameters.md

 ## Project title {#project_title}

 The `project_title` option tells CattyMod what to name the project.
 Works with `project_url`.
-Do not use together with a project loaded from Scratch.
+Do not use together with a project loaded from Scratch, otherwise it'll just use the Scratch Project name.

 https://studio.cattymod.app/editor?project_title=It+just+works!

+### Addons {#addons}

+By default, the editor uses the addons picked by the user.
+This can be overridden with the `addons` parameter, which is a comma separated list of addon IDs to enable.
+For example: https://studio.cattymod.app/embed?addons=pause,gamepad,mute-project#15832807

+Useful addons and their IDs:

+ - "Pause button" is `pause`
+ - "Muted project player mode" is `mute-project`
+ - "Remove curved stage border" is `remove-curved-stage-border`
+ - "File drag and drop" is `drag-drop`
+ - "Gamepad support" is `gamepad`
+ - "Reverse order of project controls" is `editor-buttons-reverse-order`
+ - "Clone counter" is `clones`

+You can get other IDs by scrolling to the bottom of [Addons](https://studio.cattymod.app/addons.html) and then click the version and then looking at the addon.
+Some addons will have no effect on the embed such as [Block count](https://studio.cattymod.app/addons.html#block-count).